-Parking Policy 5: The Council will assess the demand on town centre parking supply and appraise, where appropriate the introduction of charging for off street car parks and/or for on-street parking places.
-The introduction of restrictions and charging has the potential to boost the financial viability and community / business prosperity of an area by increasing turnover.
-All parking regimes would require annual monitoring.
+Parking Policy 5: The Council will consider the introduction of charging for off-street car parks and/or for on-street parking places.
+The introduction of charging must be closely monitored to ensure financial viability and community / business prosperity to justify a charging regime.
+All charging mechanisms will be kept under constant review.